richardjlyon/richardlyon-210131/content/essays/is-lockdown-pseudoscience.md

 [^whatmighthavebeen]: Lyon, R. (2021, 4 February) What might have been. [link]({{< ref "/essays/uk-rejected-lockdown.md" >}})

 [^oath]: Hippocratic oath: _"I will abstain from all intentional wrong-doing and harm"_.
 See, for example: Wikepedia [link](https://en.wikipedia.org/wiki/Hippocratic_Oath)

+[^rypdal]: Rypdal, K. and Rypdal, M. (2020) ‘A parsimonious description and cross-country analysis of covid-19 epidemic curves’, International Journal of Environmental Research and Public Health, 17(18), pp. 1–23. doi: 10.3390/ijerph17186487.

 [^williams2020]: Williams, S. et al. (2020) ‘An Improved Measure of Deaths Due to Covid-19 in England and Wales’, SSRN Electronic Journal. doi: 10.2139/ssrn.3635548. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3635548)